-- There is a high level of uncertainty about the implications of Britain leaving the European Union.
-At this time there are a number of possible scenarios for how and when the country will depart (a Brexit Risk reserve has been created). - Increased dependency in funding on locally generated resources, i.e. council tax and business rates, as a proportion of total funding increases risk; - The dedicated schools grant is now in a deficit due to significant unfunded pressures on high needs.
+- A highlighted risk last year was the continued financial uncertainty regarding government funding of local government beyond 2020-21.
+This has since been over-ridden by the financial challenge of funding the effects of the coronavirus pandemic.
+The government have delayed the review of relative needs and resource and the 75% business rates retention will no longer be implemented in 2021-22 to allow councils to focus on meeting the immediate public health challenge posed by the pandemic.
+However there is still a risk due to the uncertainty of the government funding of local government which creates a challenge in terms of budget setting and medium term financial planning. - There is a high level of uncertainty about the implications of Britain leaving the European Union.
+The government have not delayed the Brexit deadline of 31 December 2020, but the current priorities have changed in response to the pandemic and there is some doubt as to whether the deadline can be met or whether an extension will be necessary.
+Again, there are a number of possible scenarios for how and when the country will depart (a Brexit Risk reserve has been created). - The Dedicated Schools Grant (DSG) has a £18.5m deficit due to significant unfunded pressures on high needs.
+The government announced increases in high needs funding this year, which will add £4.3m to the council's DSG for high needs and ease the in year deficit for 2020-21 but it is expected that there will still be a cumulative deficit by March 2021.
 At the same time the number of schools going into deficit has increased due to reduced funding and falling rolls.
-This situation, which is common across many local authorities, will require close monitoring and, in partnership with schools, a strong focus on the development of a robust financial recovery strategy over the medium term; - The increasing need for and cost of demand led services such as social care, social housing, temporary accommodation and no recourse to public funds creates significant pressures on budgets.
-These pressures are anticipated to continue through 2019-20 and beyond and will continue to need close monitoring and robust management action; - The council is increasingly dependent on shared arrangements with health partners, in order to meet the growing demand for services in the context of reduced council funding.
-This will require appropriate strategies and planning by all parties, especially the management of ring-fenced resources - Management of the transition to new operational arrangements for universal credit and of the potential impact of welfare reform on finance and client services. - Funding of the capital programme, specifically in recognition of social regeneration and housing delivery aspirations and the scale of the council's housing stock.
+This situation will require close monitoring together with a review of the impact of the coronavirus pandemic on schools spending in 2020. - The increasing need for and cost of demand led services such as social care, social housing, temporary accommodation and no recourse to public funds creates significant pressures on budgets.
+These pressures are anticipated to continue through 2020-21 and beyond and will continue to need close monitoring and robust management action. - The council is increasingly dependent on shared arrangements with health partners, in order to meet the growing demand for services in the context of reduced council funding.
+This will require appropriate strategies and planning by all parties, especially the management of ringfenced resources. - Management of the transition to new operational arrangements for universal credit and of the potential impact of welfare reform on finance and client services which may increase demand for other council services and consequentially may add to unfunded pressures. - Funding of the capital programme, specifically in recognition of social regeneration and housing delivery aspirations and the scale of the council's housing stock.